pandas-dev/pandas/doc/source/io.rst

    df

 .. note::
-   If a column or index contains an unparseable date, the entire column or index will be returned unaltered as an object data type.
+   If a column or index contains an unparsable date, the entire column or index will be returned unaltered as an object data type.
 For non-standard datetime parsing, use :func:`to_datetime` after ``pd.read_csv``.